JJUB55170U The Digital Age and Intellectual Property Rights

 5. Trade secrets law is also becoming increasingly important in the digital age.
 Even though it is not an IP right as such, trade secret law plays an important and increasingly important role in the context of technical innovation.
 One of the main characteristics of all IP rights is that the creation or technical innovation is in one way or another disclosed to the public.
 This has positive effects for society, which can take cognizance of those creations and innovations, but that is not always what creators and innovators want.
 In some cases, they may want to keep matters secret, as that can give them an important lead time advantage on the market.
 In this course we will discuss what trade secret law is all about, both from a legal and economic perspective, and we will see how the digital age makes trade secrets rather important.

-By taking this course as a student, you will, apart from the fascinating contents, also catch two birds with one stone.
+By taking this course as a student, you will, apart from the fascinating contents, also kill two birds with one stone.
 You will improve your professional and legal English, and by doing so, you will have a competitive advantage over those students who do not take English taught courses.

 - Demonstrate knowledge and understanding of the basic rules relating to copyright, patents, trade secrets, including open source software, and enforcement of the aforementioned intellectual property rights.